 Things to do in Belgium

-When it comes to world-class attractions and exciting sightseeing options, Belgium packs a mighty punch for a country of such modest proportions.
-Visitors can easily drift from the heavyweight attractions and cosmopolitan thrills of the capital city, Brussels, to the medieval charms of Bruges and the lesser-known historical treasures of Ghent.
-In between, they will find welcoming people, great food and Europe's finest beer and chocolates to luxuriate in.
+When it comes to world-class attractions and exciting sightseeing, Belgium packs a mighty punch for a country of such modest size.
+Visitors can drift from the cosmopolitan thrills of Brussels to the medieval charms of Bruges and the lesser-known historical treasures of Ghent.
+Along the way, they will discover welcoming people, great food, and some of Europe's finest beer and chocolate.

 Grand Place (Central Square)